 The Lamar House in Augusta, Georgia is where former U.S. Supreme Court Justice Joseph Rucker Lamar grew up.
-Next door lived Joseph Lamar’s boyhood friend Thomas Woodrow Wilson, making it the only site in the U.S. where a future supreme court justice and president grew up side by side.
+Next door lived Joseph Lamar’s boyhood friend Woodrow Wilson, making it the only site in the U.S. where a future supreme court justice and president grew up side by side.

 “We’re bombarded with ads for replacement windows,” he said.
 “If your windows are 75 to 150 years old, for less money you can repair them, and you can achieve energy efficiency by installing interior storms, which are aesthetically very pleasing.
 There’s an alternative.”